pardeema/captcha-race/README.md

 # CAPTCHA Race

-A demonstration app comparing traditional CAPTCHA challenges with Kasada's frictionless verification.
-Users complete frustrating CAPTCHA challenges and then experience Kasada's seamless verification to see the time difference.
+A demonstration app highlighting difficulty of puzzle-based CAPTCHA, especially when under time pressure for limited time events.
+Users complete frustrating CAPTCHA challenges and try to beat the clock.

 ## Features